MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/instruction-guides-in-production-overview.md

 1. Above the bottom gird, open the **Associated Guides** tab.
     ![The Associated Guides tab](media/instruction-guides-RouteOperationRelation-AddGuide.png "The Associated Guides tab")
 1. Select **Add** from the toolbar at the top of the bottom grid to add a new line to the grid.
 1. For the new row, use the drop-down list in the **Name** column to choose the Guide you want to assign.
-In the rest of the row, select the checkbox for each context where the selected Guide should be available.
+In the rest of the row, select the check box for each context where the selected Guide should be available.

 > [!NOTE]
 > You can add one or more guides for each stage of each operation.